Skip to main content

 Please note that these matters can be complex and our information should be taken as an introductory guide only and not a comprehensive statement of the law.

 As well as regular pay, you may provide other benefits or expenses to your employee, such as a mobile phone, or travel expenses.
-Sometimes these can be treated as additional income, however as we explain on our benefits and expenses page, these are usually reported to HMRC differently to regular pay.
-Class 1A National Insurance contributions (NIC) may be payable by the employer on these amounts, at a rate of 13.8% for 2024/25.
+Sometimes these can be treated as additional taxable income, however as we explain on our benefits and expenses page, they can either be taxed via the payroll (known as payrolling benefits in kind) or reported to HMRC via a form P11D, which is completely separate to the payroll.
+Class 1A National Insurance contributions (NIC) may be payable by the employer on these amounts, at a rate of 15% for 2026/27.

 For guidance on the treatment of the various pay elements that may be due when an employee leaves, for example, statutory redundancy pay or accrued holiday pay, please see our employee leaving page.